-The Single Subject Credential qualifies graduates to teach in grades K-12 in a specific subject area.
+The Single Subject Credential qualifies graduates to teach single subject area in grades K-12 and provide Specially Designed Academic Instruction in English (SDAIE) and English Language Development (ELD).
 Most candidates prepare to teach in grades 7-12 (usually junior or senior high school) or in a middle school setting (usually grades 6-8).
 Students in the program follow a sequence of courses which normally takes two semesters to complete.
-The first semester of the program emphasizes curriculum theory and development, education research, and foundations of education.
-The second semester focuses on a full-time student teaching experience and accompanying seminar.
-The program requires a dautime commitment.
+The program requires a daytime commitment.
 A part-time program is also available.
 This program provides more flexibility for students who have additional responsibilities.
 Coursework in this program is offered in the late afternoon and evenings.
 Examinations and/or coursework prerequisite to program admission, if not completed within the undergraduate degree program, may extend the total time commitment for credential issuance by one or more semesters.